beaverbuilder/documentation/docs/assistant/overview.md

 * Add custom labels to posts or pages to help organize your site from [Apps + Settings](plugin/app-settings.md)

 ## Terminology

+The following definitions are specific to the Assistant plugin and Assistant Pro Cloud, which some users may not be familiar with.

 ### Assistant Plugin